Angeslab/Process-Journal/index.md

 </p>

-Reflections: I was inspired by the idea of mood jewellery and combining emotional states through visible and trackable.
+Reflections: I was inspired by the idea of mood jewellery and combining emotional states that are visible and trackable.
 Most wearables focus on fitness, but I wanted something that supports reflection.
 This week I also found my group; Jade and Sandikshya.
 We all agreed on the idea and the direction of the project from the combination of our own individual research into the topic.

 ## Week 7: Functional Planning and Core Coding
-Focus: Refining the bracelet’s functionality and begin planning the technical implementation.
+Focus: Refining the bracelet’s functionality and beginning planning the technical implementation.
 As well as, coding the core code for heart rate monitoring, spike detection, and mood logging.

 - Two bracelet modes: Calm represented as the colour blue and stressed represented as the colour red.

-- Mood Detection Mode – Automatic mood logging based on heart rate the could be detecting heart rate every 10-15 seconds.
+- Mood Detection Mode – Automatic mood logging that would be detecting heart rate every 10-15 seconds.

 - Spike Logging Mode – Detects and stores heart rate spikes throughout the day.

-- Reflection Mode – End-of-day summary showcasing any major heart rate spikes
+- Reflection Mode – End-of-day summary showcasing any major heart rate spikes.

 - Selected micro:bit V2 as the controller for its built-in sensors and MakeCode compatibility.